recoilme/slowpoke/README.md

 **How it works**

 The design is very simple.
-Keys are stored in Btree (memory and disk).
+Keys are stored in memory with persistance too disk.
 Values stored on disk only.

 **Server**